 |7||Best Budget Fastpitch||Easton’s FS400|

-While the competition is stiff and the ‘best fastpitch softball bat’ is often very hitter dependent, the 2016 Slugger LXT PLUS drop 10 emerged as our favorite after 200+ hours of testing.
+While the competition is stiff and the ‘best fastpitch softball bat’ is often very hitter dependent, the 2018 Slugger LXT Hyper drop 10 emerged as our favorite after 200+ hours of testing.
 We tested over a dozen high-end performance fastpitch bats.
 In addition to the positives we observed from hitters, we could not find anyone—regardless of hitting type and skill level—who didn’t love the LXT.
 Most notably, they liked the LXT’s long barrel size, balanced swing weight, and buttery jacks.
-Our full review the bat can be found here.

-Our second favorite bat is the 2015 DeMarini CF7 drop 10.
+Our second favorite bat is the 2018 DeMarini CFX drop 10.
 Like the LXT it is light swinging, has a great sized barrel and comes with high marks from serious players.

-As well, the 2015 DeMarini CF7 drop 10 bat will be well received among the largest group of serious fastpitch softball players.
-In our comparison, it was neck and neck compared to the Slugger LXT Plus.
-The bat’s barrel size, responsiveness across the entire barrel and a balanced swing weight measured almost identical to the LXT Plus.
+The bat’s barrel size, responsiveness across the entire barrel and a balanced swing weight measured almost identical to the LXT.
 Most who swung this bat commented on the massive amount of barrel achieved with such little swing weight.
 This bat is verifiable keeper.

-Left handed batters who make a living just getting on base will love the 2016 DeMarini CF8 Slapper.
+Left handed batters who make a living just getting on base will love the 2018 DeMarini CFX Slapper.
 It is a massively barreled light swinging bat with an opposite wrapped grip (so it doesn’t bunch on lefties).
-So, while we give a slight nod to the 2016 Slugger LXT in terms of player feedback the CF8 Slapper is a one of a kind bat built for the lead off lefty.
+So, while we give a slight nod to the 2018 Slugger LXT in terms of player feedback the CFX Slapper is a one of a kind bat built for the lead off lefty.
 If that is you, then you may have just found your bat.

 In short, maybe you shouldn’t.
 We are simply a group of parents and players looking to document our collective performance on fastpitch and baseball bats.
 We don’t profess to be the end all be all in determining bat performance.
 That quest is usually better left to science labs.

 But, for what it’s worth, we’ve swung every baseball, softball and fastpitch bat in the performance space since the middle of 2013.
 With that swinging, we’ve reviewed hundreds of bats.
 Within that process, we not only swing the bats extensivley but we talk to manufacturers about the bat’s design.
 We talk to players at all levels of the sport about their experience.
-We also study every available review we can find online or elsewhere.
-We take that data and put together a 700 to 1200 review that, at least we believe, is the most thorough and objective you would be able to find.
+Also, we study every available review we can find online or elsewhere.
+Then, we take that data and put together a 700 to 1200 review that, at least we believe, is the most thorough and objective you would be able to find.